The staccato gunfire startled him, echoing along crumbling brick walls, fading into silence.

 "...a small band of renegades escaped the quarantine area this morning and managed to make it into the Buffer Zone.
 They carried ancient projectile weapons, but were quickly apprehended before they could enter the city.
 No citizens of Shore were harmed..."

 "Hey!
 Are we meeting for lunch today?"
-The warm voice came from a young woman who appeared to be the same age as Torbin, even though she was nearly a decade older.
-Her teal knee-length tunic, bound at her slender waist with a loop of white fabric, stood out clearly from the earth tones behind her in her apartment.
+The warm voice came from a young woman.
+She appeared to be Torbin’s age, although she was nearly a decade older.
+A teal knee-length tunic, bound at her slender waist with a loop of white fabric, stood out clearly from the earth tones in her apartment.
 Toeless sandals with loops around the ankle and over the foot completed her look.

-"Ok.
-Can we meet downtown this time?"
-Tanielle continued.
+"Ok, but can we meet downtown this time?"

 "Uh huh.
 I need to get going."

 "Until later then."
-Tanielle's bright green eyes expressed an unsatisfied yearning as she raised her right palm towards Torbin, and then her image vanished as he turned the projection off.
+Tanielle's bright green eyes searched his as she raised her right palm.
+Her image vanished when he cut the projection off.

-Torbin washed up quickly in the bathroom and then walked to the dressing area.
-When he spoke the commands to bring out a selection of his daily clothing a tall mahogany panel slid back and a robotic rack extended.
-He chose a slate gray outfit with a bluish tint that was made from a single piece of stretchable cotton, into which he stepped and pulled up over his arms.
-Over this he added a light sleeveless jacket of purple taupe which contained several pockets and adhered snugly to the underlying suit.
-The jacket was covered in microsensors and imbedded with nanites which could adjust the jacket's temperature and emit a variety of mild, pleasant odors on command.
+He donned a slate gray outfit with a bluish tint made from a single piece of stretchable cotton.
+Over this he added a light sleeveless jacket that adhered snugly to the underlying suit.
+The jacket, covered in microsensors and imbedded with nanites, could change temperature and emit pleasant odors on command.
 It could pulsate at various frequencies for a massaging effect, and could be set to tighten or loosen around the body.
-On his feet he wore slip-on shoes made from rubberized gel and lined with matted fleece.

-As Torbin exited his apartment the AI turned off the lighting, adjusted the room temperature, and released a swarm of waste removal nanites which spilled out onto the floor and counter tops of the eating and bathing areas.
+When he exited his apartment the AI turned off the lighting, adjusted the room temperature, and released a swarm of waste removal nanites that spilled out onto the floor and counter tops of the eating and bathing areas.
 He stepped into the pneumatic elevator and descended to the ground floor.

 The sprawling city of Shore, located in the southern regions of the Chiyan continent-state, had originally been constructed along river banks at an intersection of two major waterways.
 It rapidly outgrew its design and now encompassed much of the surrounding countryside.
-With nearly one million residents it was one of the larger cities of the world.
+With nearly a million residents it was one of the larger cities of the world of the 23rd century.

-Torbin ordered a ride to his place of work by using a quick series of finger motions, and within a minute a small single-seat shuttle pod whisked up to him.
-As a post-graduate student working on a project backed by the Chiyan coalition he was granted free access to the city's transportation system.
-As he entered the vehicle he verbally gave it his destination, and the instant he was secure inside it the vehicle accelerated using powerful micro bursts of air, which also cushioned it off the ground.
-The small car, powered with the electricity from a walnut-sized fuel cell that extracted hydrogen and oxygen from the atmosphere, didn't seem to follow any path that had been constructed for mobile units.
-Instead it nimbly wove in-between buildings, among other vehicles, and around citizens, occasionally rising a few centimeters to pass over the tops of low-lying obstacles as it disappeared into the distance.
+Torbin ordered a ride to work by using a quick series of finger motions.
+Within a minute a small single-seat shuttle pod whisked up beside him.
+As a post-graduate student working on a project backed by the Chiyan coalition, he was granted free access to the city's transportation system.
+He entered the vehicle and verbally gave it his destination.
+The instant he was secure the vehicle accelerated using powerful micro bursts of air, cushioning it off the ground.
+The small car wove nimbly wove in-between buildings, among other vehicles, and around citizens, occasionally rising a few centimeters to pass over the tops of low-lying obstacles.

-John, a man of 30 years or so but with the worn and weathered face of someone much older, grinned broadly as he watched her for a little while.
-The battered cloth doll hung limply in the girl's hands as she fussed with its clothing, trying to brush away the stains and hide the holes in the faded fabric.
-John headed towards the commons area, giving his daughter's red hair a tousle as he left her to play.
+John, a man of 30 years or so but with the worn and weathered face of someone much older, grinned broadly as he watched her fuss with the doll’s clothing, trying to brush away the stains and hide the holes in the faded fabric.
+Giving his daughter's red hair a tousle, he headed towards the commons area.

-An argument was taking place as John entered the adjoining room.
+An argument was taking place.
 Mark was already there, leaning against a wall.
-John paused to listen, and caught Mark's eye at the same time.
-The two exchanged knowing glances.
+John paused to listen, and caught Mark's attention at the same time.

 "We've got to defend ourselves!" shouted one of the group.

 "What's going on?"
-John asked in an even tone as he brushed past the outer circle of people gathered closely together in the small room.
+John asked in an even tone, brushing past the outer circle gathered closely together in the small room.

-"The overseer's got extra bots on patrol, and there's talk of limiting food rations even more and making curfew an hour earlier," explained Mark.
-They others turned their attention to John, and seemed to be looking to him for an answer.
+"The overseer's got extra bots on patrol," Mark explained.
+"There's talk of limiting food rations even more, and making curfew an hour earlier."
+The others turned to John.

-John, not a man of many words, reached into a pocket inside his jacket and pulled out a small tattered piece of paper which had turned yellow with age.
+A man of few words, he reached into a pocket and pulled out a tattered piece of paper, yellowed with age.

 "What's that?"
 Mark asked.

-Mark walked over to get a closer look.
-Slightly shorter than John, who was average height, he needed to lean in to see the picture clearly.
-On it was what appeared to be the smudged portrait of a young woman.
-She stood outdoors next to a sign that read "Grand Canyon National Park".
-John turned the photo over and written on the back was a date, which read "July 14, 1997".
+Mark walked over to get a closer look at what appeared to be the smudged portrait of a young woman.
+She stood outdoors next to a wooden sign, on which was carved "Grand Canyon National Park".
+John turned the photo over and written on the back was a date: "July 14, 1997".

-"We've got rights," said John calmly as he addressed the group and held up the photo for them to see.
+"We've got rights," said John calmly, addressing the crowd.
+He held the photo up.
 "I found this, along with historical documents, in a grotto just north of here.
 There are records there, proof that we come from common stock."

-A murmur swept through the crowd, and John handed the photo to Mark who passed it around to the others.
+A murmur swept through the crowd.
+John handed the photo to Mark to pass around.

-"This proves nothing!" shouted Gavin, the same man whom John had first heard as he entered the room.
-"No one in their right mind would believe that the damned golems would ever consider giving us equal status!"
+"This proves nothing!" shouted Gavin.
+It was the same man John had first heard upon entering the room.
+"No one in their right mind would believe the damned golems would ever consider giving us equal status!"

-John looked disapprovingly at Gavin, and said "I've asked you not to use that term, Gavin.
+John looked disapprovingly at Gavin.
+"I've asked you not to use that term.
 We don't need name calling to make things worse.
-And the kids can hear you..."
+And the kids can hear you-"

 "Oh, hell," Gavin spat back.
 "Let them listen!
 What difference does it make?
 They're gonna grow up with no chance for a better future as long as you're in charge!"